 In the derivatives business, there are master agreements entered into with individual counterparties that contractually require additional collateral to be provided to the counterparty in the event of DZ BANK's external credit rating being downgraded (article 439 sentence 1 letter d CRR).
-A three-notch downgrade as at

-December 31, 2021 would have led to additional collateral being provided in a total amount of around €908 million.
+A three-notch downgrade as at December 31, 2022 would have led to additional collateral being provided in a total amount of around €616 million.

 EMIR requires the exchange of an initial margin in bilateral OTC derivatives transactions in addition to the variation margin.
-The entities in the Bank sector have been meeting this obligation since September 1, 2021 for all relevant new transactions.
 The transfer of initial margin takes account of counterparty-specific thresholds.